-In the late 19th century and early 20th century, many previous Chinese laborers opened their own small shops.
+In the late 19th century and early 20th century, many previous Chinese laborers opened shops.
 Today, many of these shops have grown and remained a part of families.

 Their imports of rice, saltfish (codfish), saltmeats, flour, and cornmeal have led to becoming key elements of Jamaica's food.

 For instance, foods like dumpling, cornmeal porridge, Jamaican rice & peas, and fritters, need these ingredients!

 Did you know that?
 Saltfish is half of Jamaica's national dish --> "Ackee & Saltfish".

 Music is the heart of Jamaica!